bem/bem-components/common.blocks/popup/popup.en.md

 To control the popup window position you can provide directions array with desired directions set only.
 According to parent block's position on a page the most suitable directions will be chosen among the provided values.

-For example, if the popup window should be opened at the top of the parent block:
+For example, if the popup should be opened at the top of the parent block:

 ```bemjson
 {